ibm-cloud-docs/monitoring/monitor/platform_metrics_enabling.md

 - Platform metrics are metrics that are exposed by enabled-Sysdig services and the platform in {{site.data.keyword.cloud_notm}}.
 - To monitor platform metrics for a service instance, provision the {{site.data.keyword.mon_full_notm}} instance in the same region where the {{site.data.keyword.cloud_notm}} service instance that you want to monitor is provisioned.

-Before you configure a monitoring instance in a region to collect platform metrics, check with the account or service administrator if another monitoring instance has already been configured.
-It might be that you do not have permissions to see all monitoring instances.
+In a region, before you configure a monitoring instance to collect platform metrics, check with the account or service administrator if another monitoring instance has already been configured.
+You may not have permissions to see all monitoring instances in the region.
 {: important}

 ## Enabling a Sysdig instance through the UI